cog-isa/htm-rl/htm_rl/htm_rl/README.md

   - SA SDR Encoder/Decoder
 - planner
   - uses memory
-  - implement planning logic
+  - implements planning logic
-  - adds goals memory (naive circular queue of goal states)
+  - has goals memory (naive circular queue of goal states)

 **NB** Threre're legacy counterparts for HTM agent and its parts due to recent move from SAR encoding to SA.
 The difference is mostly with what SDR they work.
 Legacy implementation will be removed soon and is kept now only for testing and comparison.
+Agent also has tricky _cooldown_ logic - it's still present although not used.
+Just ignore it, it will be removed soon too.

 There're two implementations of MDP: